responsibleproblemsolving/energy-usage/README.md

 Optional keyword arguments:
 * `pdf`(default = `False`): generates a PDF report, alongside the command-line utility
 * `powerLoss` (default = `0.8`): accounts for PSU loss, can be set by user if known for higher accuracy of results
 * `energyOutput` (default = `False`): prints amount of energy used by the process and time taken.
-The order is time, enery used, return of function
+The order is time, energy used, return of function
 * `printToScreen` (default = `True`): controls whether there is a terminal printout of the package running
+* `energyOutput` (default = `False`): determines whether the energy used and time taken are output.
+When set to true the order is `time used`, `energy used`, `return value of function`.
+* `locations` (default = `["Mongolia", "Iceland", "Switzerland"]`): allows selecting the countries in the emissions comparison section for the terminal printout and pdf.
+These can be set to the name of any country or US state.
+* `year` (default = `2016`): controls the year for the data.
+Default is `2016` as that is currently the most recent year of data from both of our sources.
+Note that only this year of data is included in the package installation but more can be added in a process described later.

 ### Energy Report
 The report that will be printed out will look like the one below.
 The second and third lines will show a real-time reading that disappears once the process has finished evaluating.